 Please mark up the contract:

-Please note that we try to put everything into this draft version of your contract that we believe may likely either be required or that you may desire.
+Please note that we do our best to put everything into this draft version of your contract that we believe may likely either be required or that you may desire.
 As such, we're depending on you to confirm or decline additionally recommended works.
 So please feel free to mark up the contract and simply initial any minor changes.
 Please know that any major changes (i.e. hand-written notes, requested changes or conditions that significantly alter the terms of the contract) may require that we review the HIC, re-issue the HIC with those changes, counter-offer and/or decline your offer.

 Accounts with AAAA: